hsf-training/hsf-training-docker/_episodes/06-dockerfiles.md

 > ## Don't run as `root`
 >
->By default Docker containers will run as `root`.
+>By default, Docker containers will run as `root`.
 This is a bad idea and a security concern.
->Instead, setup a default user (like `docker` in the example) and if needed give the user
+>Instead, set up a default user (like `docker` in the example) and, if needed, give the user
 >greater privileges.
 {: .callout}

-Then [`build`][podman-docs-build] an image from the `Dockerfile` with Podman and tag it with a human-readable name
+Then, [`build`][podman-docs-build] an image from the `Dockerfile` with Podman and tag it with a human-readable name

 ~~~bash